 • Cleaning and disinfecting your home as usual with regular household disinfectants.
 Pay special attention to frequently touched surfaces such as doorknobs, countertops, tabletops and handrails.

 A Scandia Village Good Samaritan in Sister Bay new restrictions on visitors went into place Wednesday.
-Administrator Michelle Knox said the facility is barring all non-essential visits to the campus.
+Administrator Michelle Notz said the facility is barring all non-essential visits to the campus.

 “It will be determined on a case-by-case basis,” she said.
 “We don’t want to restrict family in an end-of-life situation or other very specific things.”